OMs Ruth Tuthill and Rowena Dickerson share the benefits of OM networking.

-Our Careers & Higher Education Department is resourced to provide guidance to meet individual aspirations, whatever a pupil’s ambitions, whether it is Oxbridge, Russell Group, specialist colleges, American or other colleges and international universities.
+Millfield has a strong track record in supporting students in their decision-making on which university or college is best for them.
+Our Futures Department is resourced to provide guidance to meet individual aspirations, whatever a student’s ambitions, whether it is Oxbridge, Russell Group, specialist colleges, American or other colleges and international universities.

 The summer of 2023 saw 91% of the cohort (302) secure Higher and Further Education places with 3% opting for a gap year or going into employment and 1% following alternative pathways such as Apprenticeship and Military options.

 83 of our leavers and 11 OMs won places to Russell Group universities with one securing a place on the Medicine course at UCL.
 Additionally, one student secured a place at the Royal Veterinary College to study Veterinary Medicine.
 Popular university choices include Bath, Bristol, Cardiff Met, Exeter, Oxford Brookes, Reading and University of the Arts, London (UAL).